shizmob/pydle/docs/usage.rst

 Some actions inevitably require blocking and waiting for a result.
 Since pydle is an asynchronous library where a client runs in a single thread, doing this blindly could lead to issues like the operation blocking the handling of messages entirely.

-Fortunately, pydle implements coroutines_ which allow you to handle a blocking operation almost as if it were a regular operation, while still retaining the benefits of asynchronous program flow.
+Fortunately, pydle utilizes asyncio coroutines_ which allow you to handle a blocking operation almost as if it were a regular operation, while still retaining the benefits of asynchronous program flow.
 Coroutines allow pydle to be notified when a blocking operation is done, and then resume execution of the calling function appropriately.
-That way, blocking operations do not block the entire program flow,
+That way, blocking operations do not block the entire program flow.

-In order for a function to be declared as a coroutine, it has to be decorated using the :func:`pydle.coroutine` decorator.
+In order for a function to be declared as a coroutine, it has to be declared as an ``async def`` function or decorated with the :meth:`asyncio.coroutine` decorator.
-It can then call functions that would normally block using Python's ``yield from`` operator.
+It can then call functions that would normally block using Python's ``await`` operator.
 Since a function that calls a blocking function is itself blocking too, it has to be declared a coroutine as well.

 .. hint::